aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

-The list of primes not greater then `n` can also be computed using the `primesieve` library :
+The list of primes not greater then `n` can also be computed using the `primesieve` library:

 ```python